Video transcript — Made in Leeds: Keir Starmer discusses his time at university

 Interviewer: One thing that you mentioned a little bit earlier as well is becoming Director of Public Prosecutions — you had the most astounding, astonishing career as someone in the law, and the thing that I've always wondered is, you reached the height of an incredibly tough profession and you decided to then go into an even more turbulent profession of politics.

-Sir Kier Starmer: No, no, I didn't think when I was at Leeds that I would go into politics, I didn't think when I was a lawyer that I would go into politics, but there's a thread if you like, because I was passionate about human rights law and so I started as a young advocate but doing individual cases.
+Sir Keir Starmer: No, no, I didn't think when I was at Leeds that I would go into politics, I didn't think when I was a lawyer that I would go into politics, but there's a thread if you like, because I was passionate about human rights law and so I started as a young advocate but doing individual cases.

 And that would be a combination of cases here in the UK, housing cases, employment cases, cases with people who might not otherwise get representation, and trying on individual cases, to do the best I could for them.